 - No district employee may bring any firearm or dangerous weapon onto any district property without prior authorization of the superintendent.

-- No person or entity renting, leasing, or otherwise being granted the right to temporary use of district-owned property may possess, or allow its guests to possess, firearms or dangerous weapons on district-owned property.
+- No person or entity renting, leasing, or otherwise being granted the right to temporary use of district property may possess, or allow its guests to possess, firearms or dangerous weapons on district premises.
+This provision does not extend to a property rented or leased as a personal domicile

 The term “dangerous weapons” under state law includes: